axtproptech/axtp-core/README.md

 ## Before executing commands

-- Make sure to have all enviroments variables required `you can see the ones required in their respective .env.example` file
+- Make sure to have all environments variables required `you can see the ones required in their respective .env.example` file

 ## Initial Development Setup